 - The small coast town Vík

-- One night in hotel room in Vík
+- One night at a hotel near Vík

-Day 2 - Black sand beach & Jökulsárlón Glacier Lagoon
+Day 2 - Black Sand Beach, Jökulsárlón Glacier Lagoon and an Ice Cave Exploration

 - Balsalt pillars of Reynisdrangar

-- One night in a hotel in Skaftafell
+- One night in a hotel near Skaftafell

-Day 3 - Glacier Walk and Ice Caving
+Day 3 - Glacier Hike on Vatnajökull Glacier

 - Glacier walk on Vatnajökull glacier